-- (a) Develop and maintain local KOS guidance. - (b) Determine KOS on-post sites. - (c) Market KOS program to command, units and organizations. - (d) Collect and maintain records on KOS patron demographics and usage. - (e) Monitor KOS sessions to ensure established standards are followed, i.e., ratios, health and safety, guidance policies, etc.

-(f) Coordinate with contracting KOS as needed; e.g., initiates contracts, serves as contract officer representative and validates contractor payments.
+- (d) Collect and maintain records on KOS patron demographics and usage. - (e) Monitor KOS sessions to ensure established standards are followed, i.e., ratios, health and safety, guidance policies, etc. - (f) Coordinate with contracting KOS as needed, e.g., initiates contracts, serves as contract officer representative, and validates contractor payments.

-2-23.
-Volunteer Child Care in a Unit Setting (VCCUS)
+2-24.
+Volunteer Childcare in a Unit Setting (VCCUS)

-a.
-VCCUS is an optional Outreach Services program designed as a "volunteer cooperative" to allow exchange of free, intermittent child care services.
-Soldiers or Family Members in one unit/organization provide on-site child care for Family Members in another organization in exchange for similar services in the future.
-For example, "Unit A" is sponsoring a holiday pot-luck supper and volunteers from "Unit B" are providing free of charge child care services is exchange for "Unit A" volunteers providing the same services to "Unit B" the following month.

-b.
-The Outreach Services Director or Designee will:

-(1) Develop and maintain VCCUS local guidance.

-(2) Determine VCCUS Sites.

-(3) Market VCCUS program to command, units and organizations.

-(4) Aid VCCUS participants in registering with ACS as volunteers (required).

-(5) Collect and maintain records on VCCUS patron demographics and usage.

-(6) Provide technical assistance to units using VCCUS.

-(7) Coordinate VCCUS unit access to age appropriate toys and equipment from the CYS Lending Library.

-(8) Monitor VCCUS sessions to ensure established standards are followed, i.e., ratios, health and safety, guidance policies, etc.

-c.
-VCCUS facilities/sites will be approved for use prior to provision of care-by the local fire, safety and health proponents who will evaluate the site initially and annually thereafter.
-Child Development Center facility standards are not required for VCCUS sites.

-d.
-VCCUS Volunteers must:

-(1) Be 18 years of age or older.
+- a.
+VCCUS is an optional Outreach Services program designed as a "volunteer cooperative" to allow exchange of free, intermittent childcare services.
+Soldiers or Family Members in one unit/organization provide on-site childcare for Family Members in another organization in exchange for similar services in the future.
+For example, "Unit A" is sponsoring a holiday pot-luck supper and volunteers from "Unit B" are providing free of charge childcare services in exchange for "Unit A" volunteers providing the same services to "Unit B" the following month. - b.
+The Outreach Services Director or Designee will: - (1) Develop and maintain VCCUS local guidance. - (2) Determine VCCUS Sites. - (3) Market VCCUS program to command, units, and organizations. - (4) Aid VCCUS participants in registering with ACS as volunteers (required). - (5) Collect and maintain records on VCCUS patron demographics and usage. - (6) Provide technical assistance to units using VCCUS. - (7) Coordinate VCCUS unit access to age appropriate toys and equipment from the CYS Lending Library. - (8) Monitor VCCUS sessions to ensure established standards are followed, i.e., ratios, health and safety, guidance policies, etc. - c.
+VCCUS facilities/sites will be approved for use prior to provision of care by the local fire, safety, and health proponents who will evaluate the site initially and annually thereafter.
+Child Development Center facility standards are not required for VCCUS sites. - d.
+VCCUS Volunteers must: - (1) Be 18 years of age or older.

-(2) Successfully complete installation records checks and FBI fingerprint checks.

-(3) Attend a CYS-sponsored training class prior to providing care.
+- (2) Successfully complete Installation Records Checks and FBI fingerprint checks. - (3) Attend a CYS-sponsored training class prior to providing care.
 The training class will be a minimum of four hours and will include developmental activities for children, positive discipline techniques, and basic health and safety practices.
-Suggested multi-age activity schedules will be provided.
+Suggest multi-age activity schedules will be provided.
 This is a one-time training requirement.
-Training is not transferable between installations due to unique local requirements.

-(4) Register with the Installation Volunteer Program at Army Community Service (ACS).
+Training is not transferable between installations due to unique local requirements. - (4) Register with the installation volunteer program at Army Community Service (ACS). - e.

-e.
 A minimum of two VCCUS volunteers are required for each session.
 At least one volunteer will be CPR and First Aid certified.
-The number of volunteers onsite will be determined by group size and ratio requirements as outlined below:
+The number of volunteers on site will be determined by group size and ratio requirements as outlined below: